 Planned Temporary Capacity Restrictions (TCRs) are necessary to keep the infrastructure and its equipment in operational condition and to allow changes to the infrastructure necessary to cover market needs.
-However, there is a strong customer demand to know in advance which capacity restrictions they will be confronted with.
-Corridor-relevant TCRs which fulfill the criteria listed in Chapter 4.5.1 have to be coordinated, taking into account the interests of the applicants.
-The corridor's aim is to do this by regularly updating the information and presenting all TCRs in an easily accessible way.
+In case of international traffic, these capacity restrictions have to be coordinated among neighboring countries.
+In addition, there is a strong customers' demand to know in advance which capacity restrictions they will be confronted with.
+Infrastructure Managers provide for coordination and publication of the TCRs according to the current legal framework (see 4.2).
+Notwithstanding the respect of this legal framework and of the national processes, for corridor-relevant TCRs. i.e. those TCRs which fulfil the criteria listed in Chapter 4.6.1, RFC's coordination process can be agreed upon, taking into account the interests of the applicants.
+The corridor's aim is to do this by regularly updating the information and presenting all planned TCRs in an easily accessible way.